 Reward and Praise your child

-Reward your child for good coping behavior.
-Praise him for his “courageous” behavior and for his successes, even partial.
+Reward your child for good coping behaviour.
+Praise him for his “courageous” behaviour and for his successes, even partial.

 Emphasize your child’s efforts to address and manage his concerns.

 Such positive validation, praise and rewards make the child self-confident also.
 Others ways of developing self confidence in teenager can be found in the article How to develop self-confidence in your teenager.